America boasts some of the best outdoor spaces for hiking in the world and we share our Top Seven States for it in this article!

 Honorable Mentions:

-Alaska didn’t make the list because of the massive amount of brown bears around every corner, the wilderness there kinda makes me a little nervous to best.
+Alaska didn’t make the list because of the massive amount of brown bears around every corner, the wilderness there kinda makes me a little nervous .

 Wyoming, New Mexico, Oregon, Virginia, Vermont, and Tennessee, well you can’t get in the top ten but you get a little shout out here as well!